SeanEmac/decision-tree-implementation/README.md

-# ML implementation for CT4101
+# C4.5 implementation for CT4101
-A machine learning algorithm implementation for assignment 2.
+A machine learning algorithm implementation of C4.5 for assignment 2.
-Will export the predictions to `data/predictions.csv`.

 # Instructions for use
    - Clone this repo